This is a page of the first FREE section of the MWL resource. You can purchase access to the full resource HERE

-Traditionally, so-called “learning technologies” have underpinned the formal, training approach to learning. in particular a Learning Management System has been seen as the hub of enterprise learning.
-But, in the modern workplace, an individual will make use of a variety of platforms and tools for their continuous learning and development, as shown on the image below.
+Traditionally, so-called “learning technologies” have underpinned the formal, training approach to learning, in particular a Learning Management System has been seen as the hub of enterprise learning.
+But, a Modern Workplace Learning Technology Ecosystem of interconnected platforms and tools that underpin formal and informal learning is required

 At the heart of workplace learning is not an LMS or other learning platform but a social and collaboration platform, like Microsoft Teams or Slack.
 (Whereas Microsoft now has its own workplace ecosystem with Teams, Yammer, SharePoint, One Note, Office and so on, Slack integrates with many other 3rd party technologies.)

 A social and collaboration provides an ideal technological environment for individuals to learn with and from one another in the very same way (and platform) that they do for working.
 It also brings a number of other significant advantages:

 - It means that your thinking about “learning” is not constrained by a dedicated learning platform that perpetuates the traditional course approach.
 In other words using a social and collaboration platform lets you think differently not just about what you do but how you measure the success of your learning initiatives.
 That is, it helps to think in terms of performance outcomes – i.e. what individuals need to be able to do as a result – rather than on learning outcomes or course completions.